Zenchiyu/gym-tic-tac-toe/examples/images/README.md

 They show the current learned value function where learning updates occurred either after only greedy moves or all moves.

 (Note: my explanations are not necessarily correct)
-## TD agent against random uniform opponent
+## TD agent against random uniform opponent (inspired by Exercise 1.4 Learning From Exploration from Sutton and Barto's book)

 To learn the value function, the update rule had 0.1 as step-size parameter (but kept constant) and the undiscounted formulation of the return (discount factor/rate `gamma=1`).
 In all cases, the behavior policy has a tendency to explore and is an epsilon-greedy strategy with `eps=0.2`